 1985: Jethro Tull and the London Symphony Orchestra released A Classic Case, an album of the band’s songs arranged and conducted by member David Palmer.

-1986: Singer Sade scored her first #1 album in the US with her second LP, Promise.
+1986: Sade scored their first #1 album in the US with her second LP, Promise.

 1988: The Church released “Under the Milky Way,” the first single from their fifth studio album, Starfish.
 It became the group’s most successful song internationally and their only single to chart on the US pop charts, where it peaked at #24.